Summer Scholars Research Program

 • When will I hear back about the status of my application?

-You will be notified of your application status via e-mail on March 24th, 2023.
+You will be notified of your application status via e-mail in March 2024.
 If this changes, applicants will be notified via email.

 • If I am waitlisted, when will I find out if I have been accepted to the program?